ng-Classic/ng-classic/aio/content/guide/setup-local.md

 ## Next steps

-*   For a more thorough introduction to the fundamental concepts and terminology of Angular single-page app architecture and design principles, read the [Angular Concepts](guide/architecture) section.
+*   For a more thorough introduction to the fundamental concepts and terminology of Angular Classicsingle-page app architecture and design principles, read the [Angular ClassicConcepts](guide/architecture) section.

-*   Work through the [Tour of Heroes Tutorial](tutorial/tour-of-heroes), a complete hands-on exercise that introduces you to the app development process using the Angular CLI and walks through important subsystems.
+*   Work through the [Tour of Heroes Tutorial](tutorial/tour-of-heroes), a complete hands-on exercise that introduces you to the app development process using the Angular ClassicCLI and walks through important subsystems.

-*   To learn more about using the Angular CLI, see the [CLI Overview](cli "CLI Overview").
+*   To learn more about using the Angular ClassicCLI, see the [CLI Overview](cli "CLI Overview").
-    In addition to creating the initial workspace and app scaffolding, use the CLI to generate Angular code such as components and services.
+    In addition to creating the initial workspace and app scaffolding, use the CLI to generate Angular Classiccode such as components and services.
     The CLI supports the full development cycle, including building, testing, bundling, and deployment.

-*   For more information about the Angular files generated by `ng new`, see [Workspace and Project File Structure](guide/file-structure).
+*   For more information about the Angular Classicfiles generated by `ng new`, see [Workspace and Project File Structure](guide/file-structure).

 <!-- links -->